 Before the Shoot

-Here’s a few topic you will want to talk about:
+Here’s a few points you will want to discuss:

-Confirm pay rates, travel expenses and any accommodation
+- Confirm pay rates, travel expenses and accommodation

-Ok, now that you’ve got yourself a model and found a location, it’s time to start shooting.
+Ok, now that you’ve found yourself a model and a location, it’s time to start shooting.

 During the Shoot